Ronald Strutt, 4th Baron Belper: Family

 He and Zara Sophie Kathleen Mary Mainwaring were divorced in 1949.
 She later married Peter Cazalet, trainer of horses for Queen Elizabeth The Queen Mother.

 Belper lost the sight in one eye in 1957, after being hit by a stray shot from millionaire racehorse trainer Bernard Van Cutsem.

-In March 2000 it was revealed that Belper was the "Lord Y" in Janie Jones' trial for alledgedly running a call-girl ring.
+In March 2000 it was revealed that Belper was the "Lord Y" in Janie Jones' trial for allegedly running a call-girl ring.
 Belper had been a regular client of Jones', and upon his name being discovered in her client book, claimed that Jones had been blackmailing him.
 Jones was subsequently acquitted of sexual blackmail.